tommcclymont/TM5GProject/README.md

 MongoDB is used for the storage needs of this simulator.
 During the registration procedure, data is inserted, updated, retrieved, and deleted as necessary.

+### TLS

+As required in the 5G Core Network, TLS provides end-to-end encryption for all traffic between the NFs.

 ## Installation

 ```